What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Disc Brushes

-The bristles of disc brushes are in one face or radially.
+The bristles of disc brushes are on one face or radially.
 Disc brushes have bristles mounted to a cylindrical plate.
 The full scale of strands allows you to hide large surface areas where cleaning, deburring, or other brushing actions are required.

 Metals Used for Making Hand Brushes